Admissions - First Year

 Law School Admission Test (LSAT)

-An LSAT score is required and is a first key step in the application process.
+An LSAT score is required for all applicants and is a first key step in the application process.
 The final score accepted for fall admission is a January score in the year you apply.
 All scores are reviewed, and the highest score is used for admission.
 For further details about the LSAT, including how and when to register, visit www.lsac.org.

 LSAT preparation is available through LSAC’s LawHub, law schools that offer an LSAT prep course, and multiple commercial vendors.
 Explore several options to find what is right for you based on your individual needs, learning style, available time and financial resources.